The 20 Worst Things to Buy at Walmart, According to Experts

 If you're in the market for a big-ticket electronics item, like a game console or a camera, make sure to do your research, rather than just assuming that Walmart's prices are the best.

 "While Walmart is very competitive when it comes to pricing of electronics, they don't always have the lowest price," Bodge says.
 "Prior to investing in a 4K TV or a Google Home device, take a look at the same item at competitors, like Amazon, Best Buy, Target, or Newegg.
 You just might find a lower price elsewhere."
-And if you're looking for good store brand purchases, make sure you know the 20 Best Generic Products From Walmart.
+And for more shopping hacks sent straight to your inbox, sign up for our daily newsletter.

 "I find that many tech accessories, like cables and chargers, are priced better on Amazon," Bodge says.
 "But if you're looking for phone cases, the prices are comparable."